ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Index links

-Next, we get an object called `links`, this one contain navigation links, they could be used in the frontend table component.
+Next, we get an object called `links`.
+This one contains navigation links that could be used in the frontend table component.

 You can customize it as well: